klaasnienhuis/devfab/docs/projects/phone.md

 ### Camera constraints

-To get an easy-to-understand experience, we should remove some freedom to navigate the scene.
+To get an easy-to-understand experience, we should reduce the freedom users have navigating the scene.
 Only orbit the camera, don't allow zooming or panning.
 That helps to focus on the product.
 It also makes it easy to embed the product showcase on a website.
 The user can't get lost in the scene.

 Here we disable panning, and set the camera target to the center of the phone.
 We also se the initial camera position to look at the center of the phone from the front.
 Read about camera constraints here: [Camera constraints](../guide/camera/camera-constraints.html)